 Compared with noncommunity banks, the shares of community banks are more likely to be privately owned and closely held.
 At year-end 2011, an estimated 84 percent of community banks were privately held.
-The remaining 16 percent, representing about 34 percent of
+The remaining 16 percent, representing about 34 percent of community bank assets, were in organizations that were publicly traded-though typically not on major exchanges.
+As a result, even the publicly traded shares of community banks tend to be less liquid than the shares of noncommunity banks.

-3 FDIC calculations based on data from SNL Financial.
+&lt;sup>3 FDIC calculations based on data from SNL Financial.
 For purposes of this analysis, publicly traded institutions are considered to be companies that are either traded on a major exchange or in over-the-counter trading.
 The vast majority of publicly traded noncommunity banking organizations are listed for trading on major exchanges.
 Privately held banks are considered to be part of institutions that are not traded on a major exchange or in over-the-counter trading.